-While a balanced diet is key to improving or maintaining good health, keeping Irritable Bowel Syndrome symptoms at bay is far more complex than simply watching what you eat.
+While a balanced diet is a key to improving or maintaining good health, keeping Irritable Bowel Syndrome symptoms at bay is far more complex than simply watching what you eat.

 Now, with that said, there are certain foods that facilitate inflammation in your gut, just as there are foods that protect your intestinal flora.